South Pacific poster

 The First Threshold at 41 minutes marks the transition into Act II, occurring at 26% of the runtime.
 This illustrates the protagonist's commitment to Emile reveals he has two Polynesian children from his deceased Polynesian wife.
 Nellie, confronting her deep-seated racial prejudices from her Arkansas upbringing, cannot accept this and breaks off their budding relationship despite her love for him., moving from reaction to action.

 The Collapse moment at 118 minutes (75% through) represents the emotional nadir.
 Here, Lt.
 Cable is killed during the dangerous reconnaissance mission with Emile.
-This literal death brings the "whiff of death" to the story, devastating Liat and Bloody Mary, and forcing Nellie to confront what truly matters as she awaits news of whether Emile survived., shows the protagonist at their lowest point.
+This literal death brings the "whiff of death" to the story, devastating Liat and Bloody Mary, and forcing Nellie to confront what truly matters as she awaits news of whether Emile survived., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 127 minutes initiates the final act resolution at 81% of the runtime.
 Nellie learns that Emile survived the mission and is returning.
 Having overcome her prejudices through Cable's sacrifice and her own soul-searching, she makes the active choice to go to Emile's home and embrace his children, fully accepting his family and past., demonstrating the transformation achieved throughout the journey.